New student organizations

 4. A recognized organization that wishes to revise or amend its approved constitution

 can obtain the appropriate forms

-and procedures from the Office of Student Life, ASC 213.
+and procedures from the Office of Student Involvement, ASC 212.
 Upon approval of the Board of Constitutional Review the

 chairperson shall submit copies of the revised constitution to the Office of Student Life for their review and approval.

 5. Student groups wishing to benefit from the advantages of recognition for a limited

 becoming a permanent student organization should meet with the Assistant Director of Student Life to discuss specific

 RIGHTS AND PRIVILEGES OF RECOGNIZED ORGANIZATIONS